1211102975/Alien-vs-Zombie/PART2.md

 To Do
 List all the features not yet done.
 Remove this section if there is no incomplete requirements.
-•	Play again
+Play again

 Additional Features
-•
+-

 Contributions
 List down the contribution of each group members.
 Loi Xinyi
-•	-Alien movement
+-Alien movement
-•	-Alien attack zombie when encounter.
+-Alien attack zombie when encounter.
-•	-Heal,pod,rock and arrow function.
+-Heal,pod,rock and arrow function.
-•	-Alien leaves trial and trail reset when turn end.
+-Alien leaves trial and trail reset when turn end.
--	Alien collect object
+-Alien collect object
--	Alien and zombie take turns.
+Alien and zombie take turns.
 Lam Yuet Xin
-•	-Randomly generate gameboard.
+-Randomly generate gameboard.
-•	-Randomly generate object (arrow,heal,pod,rock,space).
+-Randomly generate object (arrow,heal,pod,rock,space).
-•	-Randomly generate Zombie on gameboard.
+-Randomly generate Zombie on gameboard.
-•	-Zombie walk randomly
+-Zombie walk randomly
-•	-Zombie attack Alien
+-Zombie attack Alien
-•	-Zombie attack range
+-Zombie attack range
 Mischelle
-•	-Alien is constant at the center of gameboard.
+-Alien is constant at the center of gameboard.
-•	-save and load game
+-save and load game

 Problems Encountered & Solutions
 Describe the problems encountered and provide the solutions / plan for the solutions.